 Michael Pascucilla was appointed as the Chief Executive Officer/Director of Health for the East Shore District Health Department (ESDHD) in 2010, which serves the Towns of Branford, East Haven and North Branford, Connecticut.
 Prior to ESDHD, he served as the Assistant Director of Health for the City of Hartford, Department of Health & Human Services, and past positions include the University of Connecticut, Department of Environmental Health & Safety, Yale University, Department of Epidemiology & Public Health and several local public health districts.

-Michael holds a Bachelor of Science Degree in Public Health/Nutrition from Southern Connecticut State University and a Master's Degree in Public Health from the University of Connecticut, Community Medicine & Health Care.
-Mr. Pascucilla is a Nationally Certified Environmental Health Specialist/Registered Sanitarian and has over 29 years’ experience as a public health official in local, state and federal government.
-He is very active in the public health field and is a Site Visitor for the Public Health Accreditation Board (PHAB), currently seats as a Board of Director/Past President for the Connecticut Associations of Directors of Health (CADH) and is a Board of Director for the Connecticut Public Health Association.
+Michael is a PhD Candidate at Queen Margaret University and holds a Bachelor of Science Degree in Public Health/Nutrition from Southern Connecticut State University and a Master's Degree in Public Health from the University of Connecticut, School of Community Medicine & Health Care.
+Mr. Pascucilla is a Nationally Certified Environmental Health Specialist/Registered Sanitarian and has over 30 years’ experience as a public health official in local, state and federal government.
+He is very active in the public health field and is a Site Visitor for the Public Health Accreditation Board (PHAB), currently sits as a Board of Director/Past President for the Connecticut Associations of Directors of Health (CADH) and is a Board of Director for the Connecticut Public Health Association.
 Mr. Pascucilla is also the past President of the Connecticut Environmental Health Association (CEHA) and served within the leadership of this organization for over seven years, where he continues to be an active member.

-Michael also is an Part-time Professor at Southern Connecticut State University in the Department of Public Health located in New Haven, Connecticut.
+Michael also is a Part-time Professor at Southern Connecticut State University in the School of Health & Human Services, Department of Public Health located in New Haven, Connecticut.
 He has combined his passion for this professional field of public health and higher education, as local health departments strive to hire and find well-qualified, public health college educated employees.
 He is actively mentoring/working to improve public health training/hands-on courses to assist college students in their career preparation.
 To that end, his organization also regularly promotes the public health field at public events/venues, public schools and colleges, and host high school and college students with internships to attract young adults into the next generation of the public health workforce.

 Michaels focused areas of public health research are climate change and food allergies.
 In 2016, he was the recipient of the National Environmental Health Association's Professional Sabbatical Award, where he conducted research in the United Kingdom on food allergies.
 Michael also researched, designed and secured grant funding to build the world's first solar electric pump-out vessel which serves the east shores of Connecticut's Long Island Sound.